Share This Listing

 The site is well-suited to three identifiable buyer profiles, each with materially different underwriting frameworks:

-Regional multifamily and mixed-use developers delivering 50- to 150-unit projects in second-tier Pacific Northwest markets
+Regional multifamily and mixed-use developers delivering 50- to 150-unit projects in regional Pacific Northwest markets

 Phased small-builder strategies entitling the full parcel and phasing vertical construction over a multi-year window, with intermediate lot sales as appropriate